Cardiothoracic surgery is a term used to describe procedures performed on organs inside the chest

 and European trained cardiothoracic surgeons with a wealth of experience in a long list of cardiothoracic

 surgeries and procedures.

 Common cardiothoracic procedures performed at the Cardiothoracic Unit include:

-Open-heart surgery: This is a procedure that treats a myriad of problems affecting the heart including heart valve problems, coronary artery blockages, heart rhythms and heart defects problems.
+Open-heart surgery: This is a procedure that treats a myriad of problems affecting the heart including heart valve problems, heart rhythms and heart defects problems.

-Heart valve repair: This is an open-heart surgical procedure whereby a damaged heart valve (which may strain the heart) is either repaired or replaced with a new one in order to restore its normal functions.
+Heart Valve Surgery: This is an open-heart surgical procedure whereby a damaged heart valve (which may strain the heart) is either repaired or replaced with a new one in order to restore its normal functions.

-Heart ablation: This procedure targets a very small part of the heart muscle and destroys it, as a way of treating arrhythmias or abnormal heart rates.
+Heart Ablation: This procedure targets a very small part of the heart muscle and either heats or freezes it, as a way of treating arrhythmias or abnormal heart rates.